aws/aws-cdk/packages/@aws-cdk/aws-lambda-nodejs/README.md

 If Parcel v2 is available it will be used to bundle your code in your environment.
 Otherwise, bundling will happen in a [Lambda compatible Docker container](https://hub.docker.com/r/amazon/aws-sam-cli-build-image-nodejs12.x).

-For macOS this is the recommendend approach as Docker volume performance is really poor.
+For macOS the recommendend approach is install Parcel as Docker volume performance is really poor.

 Parcel v2 can be installed with: